amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 # Contact Flow Helper
 A single AWS Lambda function which provides a set of basic math and text tools to help manipulate data in contact flows.
 Included operations are:
 * freeform_math = performs basic evaluation of a mathematical expression.
 For example: 2+2
+* random_number + returns a random number between a provided upper and lower limit
 * increment_1 = increments a provided number by 1
 * increment_n = increments a provided number by a provided amount
 * random_choice = returns a random selection from a provided list of options